Open from the Lock Screen

 - Under Alerts, choose the alert style that you want.
-If you turn on Allow Notifications, choose when you want the notifications delivered — immediately or in the scheduled notification summary.
+If you turn on Allow Notifications, you can choose when you want the notifications to be delivered — immediately or in the scheduled notification summary.

-With iOS 15 and iPadOS 15, you can turn on Critical Alerts so notifications come through even if your iPhone is muted or you have a Focus set up.
+With iOS 15 and iPadOS 15 or later, you can turn on Critical Alerts for supported apps so notifications come through even if your iPhone is muted or you've set up a Focus.

 Change group notification settings